sofiabareta/meteora/README.md

 # meteora
-Meteora is an unreal e-commerce that is part of Alura Challenge #7
+Meteora is a fictional e-commerce that is part of Alura Challenge #7